Yes, You Can Eat Pumpkin Raw — Here's How

 Many pumpkin recipes call for it to be cooked, but you can also eat raw pumpkins.

 "Yes, it is safe to eat raw pumpkin," says registered dietitian Dana Ellis Hunnes, PhD, RD.
-"Raw pumpkin may even have more nutrients (especially water-soluble B vitamins) than cooked pumpkin since some can get lost through water evaporation.
+"Raw pumpkin may even have more nutrients (especially water-soluble B vitamins) than cooked pumpkin because some can get lost through water evaporation.
 If you like the flavor of raw pumpkin, it's totally fine and safe to eat, and it's very high in fiber."

 Advertisement